Reyadh418/Presentable-Projects/README.md

 # Presentable-Projects
-This repository is for showcasing my projects that I made/making out of passion for programming and learning to programme better.
+This repository is for showcasing the projects that I made/am making out of passion for programming and learning to program better.